Volkswagen Scirocco: Third generation (2008)

+Scirocco R-line (2011–2018)

+In 2011, Volkswagen added the R-line trim for all engine versions of the car.
+It included new front and back bumpers, side skirts on the exterior, and seats with grey Alcantara, R-line badges on the backs of the seats, driving wheel and on the doorsteps inside the car.

-Scirocco R (2009–2017)
+Scirocco R (2009–2018)

 The Scirocco R is a production model based on the GT24.
-Its 1984 cc TSI inline-four engine is rated at 265 PS at 6,000 rpm and 350 Nm of torque at 2,500 rpm, large air intake openings in the front bumper, an integrated front spoiler, bi-xenon headlights, larger rear roof edge spoiler, black diffuser, dual exhaust with chrome tailpipes, Talladega 19-inch alloy wheels.
-In September 2014 the R model had a face lift on the styling of the car and a power increase taking it to 276 hp.
+Its 1984 cc TSI straight-four engine is rated at 265 PS at 6,000 rpm and 350 Nm of torque at 2,500 rpm.
+It features large air intake openings in the front bumper, an integrated front spoiler, bi-xenon headlights, larger rear roof edge spoiler, black diffuser, dual exhaust with chrome tailpipes, and Talladega 19-inch alloy wheels.
+In September 2014, the R model had a facelift on the styling of the car and a power increase taking it to 276 hp.

 UK models went on sale in 2009.

 Facelift

 Six years after its launch in 2008, Volkswagen revealed the 2014 Scirocco facelift at the Geneva Motor Show.
 On the outside the changes weren't obvious as Volkswagen installed only a slightly re-profiled bumper, new bi-xenon headlights with LED daytime running lights and they also tweaked the grille.
 At the back there were restyled LED taillights, along with a reworked bumper and boot lid.
 The changes carried over onto the range-topping Scirocco R as well.